 Bar Course Aptitude Test (BCAT) Overview

-Before you can study on the Bar Professional Training Course (BPTC) and become a barrister, you are required to pass the Bar Course Aptitude Test (BCAT).
+You need to pass the BCAT (Bar Course Aptitude Test) before you can study on the Bar Professional Training Course (BPTC) and become a barrister.
 This page tells you all about the test and what to expect when you come to sit it.

 Get help with all stages of the BPTC